Atarilab/ATARI_NMPC/README.md

 ## Project Description
 ATARI_NMPC is a Nonlinear Model Predictive Control (NMPC) framework designed for quadruped robots.
 It leverages the Acados solver for efficient optimization and Pinocchio for robot dynamics.
 The framework is modular, allowing easy adaptation to different quadruped robots by configuring URDF paths, gait parameters, and control settings.
+This branch was created and modified to adapt NMPC for controlling bipedal robots in a similar manner.
+Incremental modifications have been made to some source files in the main and contact_tamp directories, primarily by inheriting and creating subclasses to redefine functions while preserving as much of the original quadruped-specific definitions and code implementations as possible.
+The specific modifications are clearly outlined in the latter part of the README.

 ## Project Dependencies
 - Conda environment is provided in `environment.yml`